Major storm dumps snow, closes mountain routes in California

 The continuing storms were welcomed in parched California, where the Sierra snowpack had been at dangerously low levels after weeks for dry weather.
 But the state Department of Water Resources reported on Christmas Eve that the snowpack was between 114% and 137% of normal across the range with more snow expected.

-Friday night into Saturday, 20 inches (50 centimeters) of snow fell at Homewood on Lake Tahoe’s west shore.
+Before Sunday, 20 inches (50 centimeters) of snow already had fallen at Homewood on Lake Tahoe’s west shore.
 About a foot (30 centimeters) was reported at Northstar near Truckee, California, and 10 inches (25 centimeters) at the Mount Rose ski resort on the southwest edge of Reno.

+The Washoe County Sheriff’s Office said Sunday that its deputies said as many as 20 cars were involved in a series of wrecks in the southbound lane of U.S. Route 395 near Lake Tahoe.
+Drivers described white-out conditions with poor visibility.

+The sheriff’s department used social media posts to urge people to avoid travel and stay home.
+The messages included images of white, snow-crusted highways and cloudy skies.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.